duckmanager/Bathymetric-map-Lake-Caputh/docs/temp_plot_docu.md

 3. Averaging:
    - Calculates a mean temperature profile from all valid interpolated profiles, ignoring NaNs
    - Additionally computes:
-     - Mean temperature across the entire depth
+     - Mean temperature across the entire measured depth
      - Mean temperature for the top 4 meters

 4. Plotting: